We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Height: 10 inches

-The most basic option sold by Naturepedic, the Chorus Organic Mattress is a hybrid mattress with medium firmness, which the brand calls “universal comfort.”
-This mattress is only available in medium firmness, though the company says it’s made to suit all sleeping types.
+The most basic option sold by Naturepedic, the Chorus Organic Mattress is a hybrid mattress with medium firmness, which the brand calls “universal comfort” and says suits all sleeping types.

 Like all mattresses from the line, this Chorus mattress is made with organic materials, including: